deckarep/CosmicInvaders/README.md

     - [ ] Spark Tower = 550 - emits a catastrophic spark of electricity
 - [ ] On game over, show GAME OVER banner, WAVES DEFEATED: <howmany>
 - [x] Max of 12 invaders per row
-- [ ] Every level, a new set of invaders is spawn in symmetrical formation
+- [ ] Every level, a new set of invaders spawns in a symmetrical formation
 - [ ] Upon hit of weapon station, screen shake
 - [ ] Upon weapon station blowing up, longer screen shake
 - [ ] On game over screen, everything is rendered in monochrome greyscale except banner